Fat Joe: 2025–present: Joe and Jada

-On May 5, 2025, Cartagena reunited with Jadakiss to form a podcast in sponsorship with Roc Nation and Boost Mobile titled Joe and Jada, which they explore topics related to music, entrepreneurship and sports.
+On May 5, 2025, Cartagena reunited with Jadakiss to form a podcast in partnership with The Volume and sponsorship with Roc Nation and Boost Mobile titled Joe and Jada, which they explore topics related to music, entrepreneurship and sports.
 This was the recent reunion between the two rappers since 2021 and their first major collaboration of 2025 following their 20-year feud with 50 Cent.

 Business ventures

-On November 15, 1995, Fat Joe launched a clothing line, FJ560.
+On November 15, 1995, Fat Joe launched an urban clothing line, FJ560.
 By late 1999, FJ560 was dissolved.

 In 2016, Cartagena opened up a sneaker store called Up NYC in Harlem.
 The company has now expanded to 3 locations.
 In 2023, he partnered with It's a 10 Haircare to launch an at-home beard and hair coloring collection for men.

 Personal life

 On June 12, 2022, Cartagena sold his mansion in Miami for $3.25 million.

 Family

 Cartagena has been married to his wife, Lorena, since 1995.
 They met in 1993 at a Miami nightclub where he was performing after former Relativity executive Steve Lobel introduced Cartagena to her.
 The couple welcomed their only child together, a daughter named Azariah, on May 12, 2006.

 Cartagena has two sons from previous relationships: Joey, who was born when Cartagena was 19, and Ryan, who was born in the mid-90s.
 His son, Joey, has autism and down syndrome; he has discussed raising him as a young single father.

-Cartagena's father, mother, sister, brother and grandfather had died.
+Cartagena's father, mother, sister, brother and grandfather have died.